thejfreitas/adobe-xd-plugin-es6/README.md

 ```

 Webpack will watch every file modification and will compile to a new bundle in `main.js` file.
 You must reload your plugin on Adobe XD to make your modifications take effect.

+## Debugging

+It's possible debug the plugin using Chrome Dev Tools (You must use Chrome).

+You will find the configuration file `debug.json` and all details to enable the debugging mode can be found on the [Abode XD Documentation](https://adobexdplatform.com/plugin-docs/tutorials/debugging/#2-launch-chrome-devtools)